• Skip to primary navigation

 Sukkot is a weeklong Jewish holiday that comes five days after Yom Kippur.
 It celebrates the fall harvest and commemorates the Jews in the torah who lived in temporary dwellings while wandering in the desert for 40 years after leaving Egypt.

-For Sukkot many Jews build a sukkah, a temporary dwelling, outside and then eat meals and gather with friends there.
-Even if you don't build a sukkah, it's still festive to be in the spirit and to eat outside.
+For Sukkot many Jews build a sukkah, a temporary dwelling outside, and then eat meals and gather with friends there.
+Even if you don't build a sukkah, it's still festive to be in the spirit and to eat a meal outside.

 So, for meals in the sukkah, I think of 3 types: